FlatFilers/angular-adapter/README.md

 Ensure that the correct semantic version has been updated in the `projects/angular-adapter/package.json` version.

-Make sure that if you're updating the `@flatfile/adapter` version, to update it within the dependencies array of the `package.json` within the projects/angular-adapter/ library as well.
+Make sure that if you're updating the (base package) `@flatfile/adapter` version, to update it within the dependencies array of the `package.json` within the projects/angular-adapter/ library as well.

 Then run: